jschicht/Indx2Csv/readme.txt

 Thus if you get %ERRORLEVEL% == 1 it means nothing was decoded, and if you get %ERRORLEVEL% == 4 then valid records where detected but could not be written to separate output (only used with /VerifyFragment: and /OutFragmentName:).

 Changelog

+v1.0.0.4
+Changed name of field in csv and db from TextInformation to CorruptEntries.
+Improved detection of corrupt entries.
+Changed logic in ScanMode handling, from being a tickbox on/off to a dropdown with levels from 0 to 15.

 v1.0.0.3
 Added 3 new parameters. /VerifyFragment:, /OutFragmentName: and /CleanUp:.
 See readme.